 With an annuity, the donor and the charity split the gift, with the charity receiving the assets immediately, and the donor receiving fixed income payments over a period of time.
 If you are interested in either of these donation strategies, talk with your lawyer, financial planner or tax advisor.

 You or your family can create your own charitable foundation to administer your contributions.
 While this gives you a lot of control, it can be costly to set up and maintain a private foundation.
 Such foundations also are governed by strict rules.
 Again, talking with a lawyer is a good first step.

 In addition to giving to established nonprofits, you may want to extend the spirit of giving to your family and loved ones.
 This too can have tax benefits for the donor if done correctly.
 You may consider:

 - Making cash gifts to family members.
 In 2017, you may give up to $14,000 to an individual (double that if you file jointly) with no tax consequences.
 If you plan on taking a distribution from your IRA to make such a gift, the distributions are still subject to the same taxation rules associated with the IRA.
 Above that amount, you must file Form 709, the Gift Tax Return.

 - Paying college tuition or medical expenses directly to an educational institution or medical facility on behalf of a family member.
 If you do this, the $14,000 limit does not apply.
 And you can still give that same family a cash gift.
 If coming from an IRA, the same taxation rules for IRA distribution still apply.

-- Contributing to a 529 Educational Savings Account for your child’s, grandchild’s or other relative’s tuition (including elementary, middle, high schools, colleges, and some vocational training institutes).
-Although your 529 plan contributions are not tax-deductible, the assets grow tax-deferred until distributed for qualified higher education purposes.
+- Contributing to an Educational Savings Account (ESA) for your child’s, grandchild’s or other relative’s tuition (including elementary, middle, high schools, colleges, and some vocational training institutes).
+Although your ESA plan contributions are not tax-deductible, the assets grow tax-deferred until distributed for qualified higher education purposes.
 (Distributions become taxable if they are not used for education purposes.)

 Start Your Giving Now